DiSCo: Device-Server Collaborative LLM-Based Text Streaming Services: Introduction

 Large language models (LLMs) have revolutionized various applications, with over 60\% focusing on conversational interactions such as chatbots \citep{llm-market-report}.
 Meeting high serving demands requires scaling deployments across on-premise servers in the cloud and on-device inference, as seen in Apple Intelligence \citep{appleintelligence} and Google's Gemini Nano \citep{gemini_nano}.
 The Quality of Experience (QoE) for interactive applications is primarily evaluated by two critical metrics: Time-To-First-Token (TTFT) in the prefill stage, which quantifies the initial response latency, and Time-Between-Token (TBT) during the decode stage, which measures the consistency of token delivery speed~\citep{databricks2023llm,andes,cachegen}.

-On-server deployments lower serving costs by sharing infrastructure among many requests but often introduce unpredictable high latency due to request queueing delays~\citep{sarathi}, and the internet speed to end users fluctuates.
-While on-device deployment enables increasingly capable LLMs with sufficient accuracy, it suffers from slow processing speeds for long prompts and high energy consumption.
-For example, an iPhone running a 7B parameter LLM can operate for less than two hours on a full charge~\citep{liu2024mobilellm}.
+On-server deployments lower serving costs by sharing infrastructure among many requests but often introduce unpredictable high latency due to request queuing delays~\citep{sarathi} and the internet speed fluctuations.
+While on-device deployment is able to serve increasingly capable LLMs with sufficient accuracy, it suffers from slow processing speeds for long prompts and high energy consumption.
+For example, a fully-charged iPhone can only operate for less than two hours running an LLM with 7B parameters~\citep{liu2024mobilellm}.

 This paper introduces a novel paradigm for cost-constrained device-server cooperative inference.
-We incorporate both server usage (e.g., monetary costs) and device energy costs via a dynamic exchange rate, which end users can adjust to balance response generation between the cloud and devices.
+We incorporate both server usage (e.g., monetary costs) and device energy costs via a dynamic exchange rate, which can be adjusted by endpoint users to balance response generation between the cloud and devices.
 As such, we can strategically distribute inference requests between endpoints and dynamically migrate ongoing token generation to maximize QoE.
 However, realizing this vision presents several fundamental challenges:

-\begin{denseitemize} \item \textbf{Unified Cost Management:} The total serving cost combines heterogeneous resource expenditures from both endpoints---monetary costs from server API usage and energy costs from device computation.
-The relative value of energy costs varies dynamically based on device context (e.g., battery level, charging status) and user preferences for server spending, making it challenging to establish a unified optimization.
+\begin{denseitemize} \item \textbf{Unified Cost Management:} Total serving costs include resource expenditures from both endpoints---monetary costs from server API usage and energy costs from device computation.
+The relative value of energy costs varies dynamically based on device context (e.g., battery level, charging status) and user preferences for server spending, making it challenging to establish a unified optimization strategy.

 \item \textbf{Runtime Uncertainty:} The dynamic nature of networks (e.g., latency jitters) and serving loads make it challenging to accurately predict TTFT for in-flight request migration.
 Moreover, any scheduling mechanism must be lightweight to avoid introducing large overhead to the already latency-sensitive services.